 Om Aapo Jyotii Raso[a-A]mrtam Brahma Bhuur-Bhuvah Svar-Om ||

 The Gayatri Mantra is a universal prayer enriched in the Vedas, which is also known as Savitri Mantra.
-It is one of the most powerful and popular mantras for meditation.
+It is considered very powerful and popular mantra for meditation.
 In brief, the mantra means, “O thou existence Absolute, Creator of the three dimensions, we contemplate upon thy divine light.
 May He stimulate our intellect and bestow upon us true knowledge.”
 In simpler terms, “O Divine mother, our hearts are filled with darkness.
 Please make this darkness distant from us and promote illumination within us.”

 Eventually, the mantra is an expression of gratitude, to both the life-giving Sun and the Divine.
 It boosted devotee taking a heart-centered approach to the mantra.
 The sensibility it awakes is more significant than the literal meaning.
 It’s an offering, a way to open to grace, to inspire oneself.

 ॐ नमः शिवाय

 Om Namah Shivaya